What Should You Expect as a New Trainee Electrician?

 By demonstrating aptitude, care, and a desire to do a good job, you’ll be given more opportunities to learn the basics of being an electrician.

 You may often feel like nobody is paying attention to your efforts, but word travels fast on a job site.
-Everyone knows who the hard workers are, and who slacks off every chance they get.
-You may not have a lot of knowledge, but a good attitude and a desire to learn will make the foreman and the journeyman electricians working alongside you much more apt to go out of their way and teach you something new.
-Keep a notebook on you and write things down.
+Everyone knows who works hard and who slacks off.
+You may not have a lot of knowledge, but a good attitude and a desire to learn will have journeymen and foremen going out of their way to teach you new tricks of the trade.

 Never refuse an opportunity to learn.
 Learn everything you can, and pay close attention to instructions.
 Ask questions when you need to, as not asking an important question may result in you making errors, which makes you look like you don’t care about doing a good job.